howardcheung/OpenStudio-fault-models/fault_measures/README.md

 ### EnergyPlus Measures

+* **AteCheungChillerCondenserFouling**: Model condenser fouling in water-cooled chiller according to the paper Cheung and Braun (2016)
+* **AteCheungChillerExcessOil**: Model excessive oil impact to water-cooled chiller according to the paper Cheung and Braun (2016)
+* **AteCheungChillerNonCondensable**: Model the impact of non-condensable to water-cooled chiller according to the paper Cheung and Braun (2016)
+* **AteCheungChillerOvercharge**: Model the impact of too much refrigerant in a water-cooled chiller according to the paper Cheung and Braun (2016)
 * **AirLoopSupplyTempSensorBias**: Model supply air temperature sensor bias, if it exists.
 * **AirTerminalSupplyDownstreamLeakToReturn**: Add the EnergyPlus Duct Leakage model to the building model.
 Only applicable to models having a plenum model.
 * **ChillerCondenserFouling**: Model condenser fouling in water-cooled chiller